JPSvdW/Machine_Learning_Engineer_with_Microsoft_Azure_Nanodegree_Project_2/README.md

 In order to create an Automated ML Experiment the following steps were taken.

 1).
 I had to upload and register the bankmarketing_train.csv to Microsoft Azure Machine Learning Studio.
-The two screenshots below shows this step.
+The dataset was dowloaded to the computer and was uploaded to Azure Machine Learning Studio using the from local files method.

 ![image](https://user-images.githubusercontent.com/77330289/146927691-faec63e6-0612-4b44-8003-7eb2da178382.png)